 B. Laboratory Handling

 Once the specimen has been given, it will be tested by the independent third party administrator.
-If this preliminary test result is positive, the specimen will be transported to a designated testing laboratory.
-This laboratory will conduct an initial laboratory test and a confirmation test to determine whether the specimen is positive or negative for the presence of drugs.
-If a urine test has been completed, the laboratory shall retain possession of the specimen in its original, labeled bottle for a minimum of twelve (12) months (to enable retesting upon demand).
-The third-party administrator shall retain records on all specimens for at least five (5) years.

 C. Analysis by Medical Review Officer

 A Medical Review Officer ("MRO") is a licensed doctor of medicine or osteopathy with knowledge of drug abuse disorders.
 The MRO is responsible for reviewing the results of the initial and confirmatory tests by the testing laboratory and exploring alternative explanations for a positive result.